lul-v3/ToDo/README.md

 - Open the project in Visual Studio 2022 or later.

 3. Build the Solution:
-- Build the project by selecting `Build > Build Solution´ or pressing ´Ctrl+Shift+B´.
+- Build the project by selecting "Build > Build Solution" or pressing "Ctrl+Shift+B".

 4. Run the Application:
-- Start the application by selecting ´Debug > Start Debugging´ or pressing ´F5´.
+- Start the application by selecting "Debug > Start Debugging" or pressing "F5".

 ## Usage
 - Add a Task: Click on the "Add ToDo" button and enter the task details in the dialog that appears.